Sefton's Information, Advice and Support Service (SENDIASS)

 - Information, advice and support on subjects including local policy and practice, personalisation, personal budgets, preparation for adulthood, the law on SEN and Disability, Health and Social Care.

 - Participating in decisions about outcomes for the child or young person.
-Where requested by parents or young people seeking an EHC plan, and subject to availability, the offer of an Independent Supporter - a trained, independent individual from the voluntary or private sector, to help them through the statutory process, from requesting an assessment through to the agreement of the EHC plan and any associated personal budget.
-Also information about existing Special Educational Needs (SEN) Statements and review process.
+Support and help through the statutory EHC plan process, from requesting an assessment of need through to the agreement of the EHC plan and any associated personal budget.
+Also, information about existing Special Educational Needs (SEN) Statements and review process.

 - Information, advice and support about Additional SEN Support.